AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-mlflow-data-pipelines.md

 The key decisions for team-scale experiment tracking:

 **Experiment and run naming conventions.** MLflow organizes runs within experiments.
-Without naming conventions, experiments become "Untitled" and runs become "run_1234"—unintelligible after a week.
+Without naming conventions, experiments become "Untitled" and runs become "run_1234", unintelligible after a week.
 Standardize experiment names as `{project}/{model_type}/{feature_set}` and run names as `{date}_{developer}_{brief_description}`.

-**Hyperparameter tagging.** Log all hyperparameters—not just the ones you're tuning—to enable filtering runs by architecture, optimizer, or data configuration months later.
+**Hyperparameter tagging.** Log all hyperparameters, not just the ones you're tuning, to enable filtering runs by architecture, optimizer, or data configuration months later.
 Teams frequently revisit experiments to understand why a particular approach was abandoned.
 Complete parameter logging makes this retrospective possible.

 **Model performance baselines.** Track a `baseline_metric` tag on all runs that records the current production model's performance on the same evaluation set.
 This makes every experiment run immediately interpretable: is this run better or worse than what's deployed today?